 - Made by Nexgrill Industries in China for Home Depot

-In the under $250USD Gas Grill category, I really recommend something a lot smaller with a lot fewer parts.
+In the under $250USD Gas Grill category, we really recommend something a lot smaller with a lot fewer parts.
 This way the money can be spent on a little better quality.
-Yes, the heat output is good and with proper adjustment of the burners, pretty even, but the long term quality is lacking, and by long term I mean months, not years.
+Yes, the heat output is good and with proper adjustment of the burners, pretty even, but the long term quality is lacking, and by long term we mean months, not years.